adamnew123456/jobmon/README.rst

 - ``autostart`` dictates whether or not the job should be started automatically by the daemon (the default is that the job is *not* started automatically).
+- ``restart`` dictates whether or not the job will be restarted when it crashes.

+  Note that this is subject to an important restriction - if the job dies within 5 seconds of it dying previously, then JobMon will force the job to wait for 15 seconds before it can be restarted again.
+This is meant to prevent the job from burning CPU cycles by restarting repeatedly.
+The 5 and 15 second parameters cannot currently be changed.

 Note that the ``stdin``, ``stdout``, ``stderr``, and ``working-dir`` fields do environment substitution in the same way as in the supervisor configuration